Associate Degree Nursing (ADN) FAQs

 Yes.
 Any LBCC student may join the Nursing Student Association (NSA).
 Please email LBCC-NSA for further information.

-Vocational Nursing (VN)
+Vocational Nursing (VN) FAQs

 What are the advantages of taking the LVN path vs the RN path from the start? how difficult is it for an LVN grad to get into the RN program?

 The LVN program offers an easy route to the RN program, although you must still meet all RN pre-requisites.
-The LVN program is a gradual introduction into the healthcare field so that students can become more comfortable with nursing skills.
+The LVN program is a gradual introduction to the healthcare field so that students can become more comfortable with nursing skills.

 How can I get my transcripts evaluated?